-It’s the first example of a growing category of money known as cryptocurrency.
+It’s the first example of a growing category of money known as a cryptocurrency.

 What makes it different from normal currencies?
 Bitcoin can be used to buy things electronically.
 In that sense, it’s like conventional dollars, euros, or yen, which are also traded digitally.

-However, bitcoin’s most important characteristic, and the thing that makes it different to conventional money, is that it is decentralized.
+However, bitcoin’s most important characteristic and the thing that makes it different from conventional money is that it is decentralized.
 No single institution controls the bitcoin network.
-This puts some people at ease, because it means that a large bank can’t control their money.
+This puts some people at ease because it means that a large bank can’t control their money.

-The satoshi is currently the smallest unit of the bitcoin currency recorded on the block chain.
-It is a one hundred millionth of a single bitcoin (0.00000001 BTC).
+The satoshi is currently the smallest unit of the bitcoin currency recorded on the blockchain.
+It is one hundred millionth of a single bitcoin (0.00000001 BTC).
 The unit has been named in collective homage to the original creator of Bitcoin, Satoshi Nakamoto.